Phase probabilities in first-order transitions using machine learning: Probabilities of the ordered, coexistence, and disordered states

-\textit{Discussion. ---} In contrast to binary classification in the case of a phase transition of the second kind, our approach is based on ternary classification, using for training exactly known energies of the ordered phase $e_o$ and disordered phase $e_d$.
+In contrast to binary classification in the case of a phase transition of the second order, our approach is based on ternary classification, using for training exactly known energies of the ordered phase $e_o$ and disordered phase $e_d$.
 To do this, we need to train the neural network on samples modeled at a certain value of energy $e$.
 For this purpose, we use the microcanonical population annealing algorithm (MCPA)~\cite{Rose-2019,MS-2024,Fadeeva-2024}, which anneals a large population of the modeled system in energy space.
-The trained network is used to classify all samples taken at a given energy $e$ into those that are more likely to be in ordered, disordered, or mixed phase.
+The trained network is used to classify all samples taken at a given energy $e$ into those that are more likely to be in ordered, disordered, or coexistence phase.
 Thus, we can estimate the probability that a given sample belongs to one of the three phases.
-This protocol allows us to estimate critical energies and latent heat with reasonable accuracy.
+This protocol allows us to restore critical energies and latent heat with reasonable accuracy.

-At the same time, we found that the estimated probabilities contain some information about the details of the mixed phase.
-It is widely believed that there are four phase transitions in the mixed phase, which is a random mixture of ordered and disordered phases~\cite{Neuhaus-2003,Rose-2019}.
+At the same time, we found that the estimated probabilities contain some information about the details of the coexistence phase.
+It is widely believed that there are four phase transitions in the coexistence phase, which is a random mixture of ordered and disordered phases~\cite{Neuhaus-2003,Rose-2019}.
 In the case of the Potts model, these are droplets that reflect the ordered and disordered phases~\cite{Zia-1990}.